demian0311/demian0311.github.com/marines.md

 Infantry is where infantry Marines are trained.

 SOI is right next door to MCT at Camp Pendleton.
 This was a longer school but it wasn't quite as tough or maybe I was harder.
-About half-way throught the school I picked up a squad leader role in SOI and got a meritorious promotion to Lance Corporal when I graduated SOI.
+About half-way through the school I picked up a squad leader role in SOI and got a meritorious promotion to Lance Corporal when I graduated SOI.